Relax on holiday knowing you're covered

 Check that your policy covers you for additional travel or accommodation cost if you have to return home early or if you are forced to stay beyond your planned return date; find out whether additional costs have to be paid and claimed back or whether your insurer will arrange everything for you – if you are seriously ill the last thing you want to do is worry about finding the extra money to get yourself home.

-If you are travelling to Europe make sure you take a European Health Insurance Card (EHIC) as this will entitle you reduced rate or free treatment in European state hospitals (for more information visit the NHS Choices website www.nhs.uk and search for Healthcare Abroad)
+If you are travelling to Europe make sure you take a European Health Insurance Card (EHIC) as this will entitle you reduced rate or free treatment in European state hospitals.
+For more information.

 Remember – the EHIC should not be considered an alternative to Travel Insurance as it will not cover all medical costs or the cost of bringing you back to the UK.